bluemelodia/Lists/README.md

 - Test in mobile.
 - Make sure that cron jobs are scheduled for multiple users.

+- Buttons and focus are blue on Mobile Safari
+- top and bottom of screen are blocked (header is gone) - there needs to be a better solution than moving the header out of the flex hierarchy
+- add task button styling's gone

 ## Credit

 Icons made by: